 Quality Dashboard

-The dashboard makes it easy to monitor and track data quality issues, with the flexibility to customize it to your specific needs.
-Currently, it supports monitoring a single output or quarantine table at a time.
-Centralized monitoring across all checked tables is on our roadmap and will be added in a future release.
+The dashboard makes it easy to monitor and track data quality issues across all tables, with the flexibility to customize it to your specific needs.

 The dashboard is not scheduled to refresh automatically by default, minimizing concerns regarding associated cluster costs.
 When you open a dashboard, refresh it manually to view the latest data.
 However, as needed, you can configure the dashboard to refresh periodically.